vaidzelevich/vaidzelevich.github.io/docs/posts/gender_equality_in_speed_dating.md

 explains how to organize such speed dating and how the CP-Sat solver can be useful in solving this problem.

-**Disclaimer!** The problem is of theoretical interest, and its solution is not recommended for practical use.
+**Disclaimer:** The problem is of theoretical interest, and its solution is not recommended for practical use.

 <!-- more -->